Why Mold Forms in Basement Areas (And What Causes It to Keep Coming Back)

 Conclusion

-Mold forms in basement areas because these spaces naturally create and trap moisture.
-Factors such as humidity, condensation, seepage, and limited airflow all contribute to conditions where mold can grow.
-In many cases, more than one of these factors is present at the same time.
+Mold forms in basement areas because below-ground spaces tend to trap moisture from humidity, condensation, seepage, capillary movement, poor airflow, and damp materials.
+In many basements, more than one of these causes is present at the same time.

 One Comment